 Approximate Duty on our products.

-Some of our current import categories based on custom regulations are, but not limited to:
+Some of our current import categories based on custom regulations are, but are not limited to:

 2) Collectors models, statuettes, (polystone / polyresin items).
 (Duty code: 3926)